WhistlingZephyr/WhistlingZephyr.github.io/content/posts/cheat-sheets-for-programmers.md

 ### 4. Awesome Cheatsheet

-[Awesome Cheatsheet](https://github.com/detailyang/awesome-cheatsheet) is an [awesome](https://github.com/sindresorhus/awesome) list of various cheat sheets from all over the web.
+[Awesome Cheatsheet](https://github.com/detailyang/awesome-cheatsheet) is an [awesome](https://github.com/sindresorhus/awesome) lists of various cheat sheets from all over the web.

 Notable mentions: